NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 does not make any changes to the TCP Fast Recovery and Fast Retransmit algorithms {{!RFC6582}}{{!RFC6675}}.

-During congestion avoidance after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC changes the window increase function of AIMD TCP.
+During congestion avoidance, after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC changes the window increase function of AIMD TCP.